 - It is a ‘greener’ living as tiny house dwellers are usually ecologically-minded bunch concerned with reducing their carbon footprint.

-- Tiny house trailer (on wheels) may be an adventurous undertaking allowing you to explore and see the world before settling down.
+- Tiny house trailer (on wheels) may be an adventurous undertaking allowing you to explore and see the world before settling down – take a look at this collection of 17 tiny homes on wheels that people built for $12K – $25K including appliances.

-- It is more affordable than your regular 3 bedrooms, 2 baths home in the suburbs, as you can build it yourself: design your own tiny house, order prefab tiny house kit, or buy an existing dwelling in a tiny house community.
+- It is more affordable than your regular 3 bedrooms, 2 baths real estate in the suburbs, as you can build it yourself: design your own tiny house, order a prefab tiny house kit, or buy an existing dwelling in a tiny house community.

 - If you pay cash for a prefab tiny house kit or save money and slowly build your own tiny custom home, you can completely eliminate the mortgage costs.
-These savings, over a long period of time, are huge (hundreds of thousands), as the biggest portion of your mortgage payment goes towards the interest.
+These savings, over a long period of time, are huge (hundreds of thousands), as the biggest portion of your mortgage payment for the traditional real estate property goes towards the interest.
 Just think of all the trips you may take!

-- Building a tiny vacation house, so you can live in it temporarily, is a great way to experience tiny house movement without completely uprooting your family and drastically changing your lifestyle.
+- Getting and assembling a small prefab vacation cabin, so you can live in it temporarily, is a great way to experience a tiny house movement without completely uprooting your family and drastically changing your lifestyle.
 You can order a prefab A-frame house kit and build a tiny cabin in your favorite vacation spot on your own piece of land if you follow the local laws and ordinances.
 You may even rent it out to offset costs when your family is not using it.

 What are the CONS of building or owning a tiny house: